 The total emoluments of the directors that provided qualifying services to the company are shown below.
 As these directors are remunerated for their work for the Iberdrola group, it has not been possible to apportion the emoluments specifically in respect of services to this company.
-All the directors were paid by other companies within the ScottishPower group.
+All the directors are paid by another company within the ScottishPower group.